WilfullMurder/Uni_Python/README.md

 Just a bunch of crap I get set at uni

 intial upload consist of

-1. Write a Python program to find the average of 10 numbers using while loop.
+Write a Python program to find the average of 10 numbers using while loop.

-2. Write a Python program to find the sum of the digits of an integer using while loop.
+Write a Python program to find the sum of the digits of an integer using while loop.

-3. Write a Python function that finds the sum of numbers in a given list.
+Write a Python function that finds the sum of numbers in a given list.

-4. Write a Python function that finds the sum of the sum of even numbers.
+Write a Python function that finds the sum of the sum of even numbers.

-5. Write a Python program to reverses the digits of a given integer.
+Write a Python program to reverses the digits of a given integer.

-6. Print the following patterns using while loop:
+Print the following patterns using while loop:

-a.
+a

 *
 **
 ***
 ****

-b.
+b

   *
  ***
 *****
  ***
   *

 Figure this is supposed to teach us about loops 🤷‍♂️